-Medical Malpractice Attorneys Kennesaw, GA
+Medical Malpractice Attorneys In Georgia

 In Georgia, a medical doctor must “bring to the exercise of his profession a reasonable degree of care and skill.
 Any injury resulting from a want of such care and skill shall be a tort for which a recovery may be had.”
 O.C.G.A. § 51-1-27.
 Sounds simple enough right?
 Wrong.
-Several studies have shown that 70 to 80 percent of medical malpractice jury trials result in a defense verdict.
+Several studies have shown that 70 to 80% of medical malpractice jury trials result in a defense verdict.
 Medical malpractice cases may be the toughest of any “type” of injury case to win.
 There are two reasons for this: (1) Lobbying groups for medical malpractice insurance companies convinced the Georgia legislature to pass laws that discourage medical malpractice claims and (2) Most people do not want to believe that doctors make mistakes.

 The truth is that most medical professionals are very skilled and care deeply about their patients.
 However, no one is perfect and mistakes do happen.
 These mistakes do not always amount to “malpractice.”